-Recently I attended a wedding where I ran into a friend who I went to nursing school with.
+I recently attended a wedding where I ran into a friend with whom I went to nursing school.
 My friend is one of the nicest people I know – always happy and vibrant.
-When I saw her, I went up and gave her a big hug, she did not respond as I expected.
+When I saw her, I went up and gave her a big hug; she did not respond as I expected.
 I looked at her husband, and he looked at me with a sad face and said ‘she is not herself anymore’.
 He explained she was diagnosed with early Alzheimer’s a few years ago.
-In talking to him, I learned her symptoms started when she began forgetting things and making mistakes at work.
+In talking to him, I learned her symptoms started when she began forgetting things and making workplace mistakes.
 He also noticed slip-ups at home.
 Eventually, he took her to see a doctor as she was not herself.
 After a series of tests, the diagnosis of Alzheimer’s was made.

 During the Mass, I listened to the priest as he led the couple in their wedding vows; “I, take thee, to be my wedded husband/wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy ordinance; and thereto I pledge myself to you.”
-I realized how important those words are, especially when one of the two people become sick, and one assumes the role of the caregiver.
-It is a promise we make when we say our vows before family and friends.
-I don’t thin we really ever realize what those words really mean till we are faced with being a caregiver for a loved one.
+I realized how important those words are, especially when one of the two people becomes sick and one assumes the role of the caregiver.
+We make a promise when we say our vows before family and friends.
+I don’t think we ever realize what those words mean till we are faced with being a caregiver for a loved one.

-After the ceremony as we said our good-byes, I asked my friend if I could call him from time to time.
+After the ceremony as we said our goodbyes, I asked my friend if I could call him occasionally.
 He said he would like that, as so many of their friends have stopped calling or coming around.

 My heart was breaking as I watched them both walk to their car.